R0D7/ChessVision/readme.md

 1. Download your history of chess game in https://www.chess.com/games/archive/YOUR_PSEUDONYM
 2. Clone this repository onto your local machine.
 3. Open a terminal window and navigate to the project directory.
-4. Run the following command in the ChessVision directory:
+4. Run the following command :
 ```
 python chess_vision.py
 ```